wkh237/react-native-fetch-blob/README.md

       mute : false
     }),
     'Content-Type' : 'application/octet-stream',
-    // Change BASE64 encoded data to a file path with prefix `RNFetchBlob-file://` when the data comes from a file.
+    // Change BASE64 encoded data to a file path with prefix `RNFetchBlob-file://`.
+    // Or simply wrap the file path with RNFetchBlob.wrap().
   }, RNFetchBlob.wrap(PATH_TO_THE_FILE))
   .then((res) => {
     console.log(res.text())